 1. Formal acceptance: We require that students formally acknowledge they plan to join the post-secondary program and understand their responsibilities, including attending computer skills training, obtaining a national identification card, and developing a proposal for their own post-secondary education by June of the year following graduation.

 2. Support based on academic achievement: Most students will qualify for a one-two year program that focuses on job skills training.
 Only those who qualify for government scholarships will be given the opportunity to attend university, although exceptions may be granted from time to time.

 3. Realistic expectations: We have tight guidelines about the duration and cost of the courses and try to focus students on career paths likely to lead to jobs.

 As is true in the U.S., young people mature at different tempos though most experience a great deal of growth and development from ages 18 through 22.
 We have seen this in Kenya as our students move from unrealistic aspirations to reality-based plans.
 Assisting them with that process requires a great deal of time, wisdom, and expertise.

 New caseworker hired

 In 2014, we hired Joy Obiya as our post-secondary caseworker.
 Joy is the person who provides this coaching and guidance.
 Imagine if every year you needed to help up to 40 young people decide on their career path!
-Joy is courageous, honest and very effective at providing guidance while still leaving the primary responsibility with the young person.
+Joy is courageous, honest, and very effective at providing guidance while still leaving the primary responsibility to the young person.